vierge-noire/cakephp-fixture-factories/README.md

     }
 }
 ```
-You may add any methods to help you build efficient and reusable test fixtures.
+You may add any methods related to your business model, such as `setJobTitle` to help you build efficient and reusable factories.

 ## Creating test fixtures